HoyLab-Rowan/pyRUQT/README.md

 New Calculation Types:
   1. Differential Conductance (using both RUQT-Fortran and ASE engines)
+  2. Supercell calculations with ASE (no separate electrode required)

 New features:
-  1. Automatically run simple Molcas MC-PDFT and pySCF DFT calculations from pyRUQT for transport calculations
+  1. Automatically run simple Molcas MC-PDFT and pySCF DFT calculations (with or without periodic boundary conditions) from pyRUQT for transport calculations
   2. Full alignment of diagonal elements of electrode/extended molecule Hamiltonians for ASE calculations
   3. Options to include additional electrode-molecule coupling for ASE NEGF caculations
   4. Automatic plotting of transport results in PNG format